-The whole focus for this year has been surrounding the rise in inflation, the general flow to Gold acts as an inflation hedge due to its store of value.
-The big turning point for gold came as the vaccine was announced in November last year putting the breaks on the strong Gold bias that resulted in all-time high levels of $2075.
+The whole focus for this year has been surrounding the rise in inflation.
+T the general flow to Gold acts as an inflation hedge due to its store of value.
+The big turning point for gold came as the vaccine was announced in November last year.
+This resulted in the breaks of the strong Gold bias that resulted in all-time high levels of $2075.

 Vaccination rates are on the rise, unemployment rates are coming down and a vast amount of jobs are still up for grabs, there could still be some substantial downside to gold as the Dollar and US economy seems to have a lot more upside than downside in it.

 The recent retracement back up to the top of the falling trendline may be the next selling opportunity to see gold continue down to the 132.6 Fibonacci level.
-Considering NFP is due to be released next week as well as FOMC statements due on the 22nd of September some substantial downside could still be on the cards if the US labour market continues to improve and the Fed decides to taper their asset purchasing.
+Considering NFP is due to be next week as well as FOMC statements due on the 22nd of September.
+We believe some substantial downside could still be on the cards.
+This is if the US labour market continues to improve and the Fed decides to taper assets.